xiph/Icecast-Server/README.md

 This is the typical procedure if you download the tar file.

-If you retrive the code from Git or want to clone recursively:
+If you retrive the code from Git, make sure to clone recursively:

     git clone --recursive https://git.xiph.org/icecast-server.git